Best Psychology Summer Programs – 2026

 • Eligibility: Rising juniors, seniors, and college freshmen

 For those hoping to explore a wide variety of topics within neuroscience, psychiatry, and psychology, Stanford’s Clinical Neuroscience Immersion Experience (CNI-X) could be an excellent fit.
-Overall, these psychology summer programs are fast-paced, rigorous, and highly collaborative.
+Overall, this psychology summer program is fast-paced, rigorous, and highly collaborative.

 The topics change yearly but provide a well-rounded overview of the field; past areas of discussion have included circadian rhythms, autism spectrum disorders, and psychotic disorders.
 No matter the topic, the program teaches students how to interrogate various questions and issues via interactive seminars.
 That said, sensitive issues like sexual assault, child abuse, and suicide may be discussed.
 (Students who prefer to avoid such topics are cautioned against applying.)
 Foundational principles of neuroscience research, clinical neuropsychiatry, and psychiatry epidemiology, among others, will be covered, along with self-care strategies.
 Finally, all students complete a capstone project that entails working in a small group to create & present a creative solution to a mental health-related issue.